 The Pub/Sub messaging of Redis can be extended to create interesting distributed events.
 Let’s say we have a structure that is stored in a hash but we want to update clients of it only when a particular field exceeds a numerical value as defined by the subscriber.
 We’ll listen to a pattern of channels, and only then, fetch the hash at status.
 In this example, we’re only interested in update_status when it is between 5 and 9.

 > PSUBSCRIBE update_status:[5-9] 1) "psubscribe" 2) "update_status:[5-9]" 3) (integer) 1 [waits]

 To change the value of status/error_level, we’ll have a subroutine that runs two commands sequentially or in a MULTI/EXEC block.
 The first command sets the level and the second command publishes the notice, with the value encoded in the channel itself.

 When a message is received our client application switches to an alternate client and issues the HGETALL command:

 > HGETALL status 1) "error_level" 2) "5" 3) "last_error" 4) "Crawler returned 404" 5) "timestamp" 6) "1511467605734"

 We can then use this to, say, update a local variable of a long-running process.
 This can allow multiple instances of the same process to “share” data in live way.

-What’s nice about this pattern vs just using Pub/Sub is that when the process restarts, it can simply grab the entire status hash and start listening.
+What’s nice about this pattern vs. just using Pub/Sub is that when the process restarts, it can simply grab the entire status hash and start listening.
 The changes will then be synchronized across any number of processes.
-Should the instance become disconnected from the Redis server, then, as part of the reconnection, the server can grab the status hash and re-start listening.
+Should the instance become disconnected from the Redis server, as part of the reconnection the server can grab the status hash and re-start listening.